GravityBard/OSINT/README.md

 # OSINT
-Repository to store all the OSINT challenges I have solved explained with my reasoning.
+Hi, I'm Gravity.

+I'm new to OSINT and I'm still learning.

+I will be posting little by little explanatory documents with the solutions to different challenges I find.